dhivyapadmanaban/California_Wildfires/README.md

 ## Data Description

-In our dataset, there are 1,636 datapoints which are the fire occurrences in years 2013 through 2020 for California.
-Each datapoint has Archive year, Fire name, Acres Burned, County name as primary incident indicators.
-Additional features of the dataset includes lattitude, longitude, Structures Damanged, Injuries etc.
+In our dataset, there are 1,636 data points which are the fire occurrences in years 2013 through 2020 for California.
+Each data point has Archive year, Fire name, Acres Burned, County name as primary incident indicators.
+Additional features of the dataset includes latitude, longitude, Structures Damaged, Injuries etc.

 **Data Example**